What I Did On My Christmas Vacation

 • Millennials (1983-2000) My other three children, two daughters-in-law, and a son-in-law all fall into this cohort.
 They are the children of the soccer moms and little League dads, and endless rounds of swim meets, karate classes, dancing lessons, computer camp and … you get the picture.
 They consider themselves the smartest, cleverest, healthiest and most-wanted group to have ever lived.
 Born into the technology boom times, barriers of time and space have little absolute meaning to them.
 They are willing to work and learn.
 By sheer numbers (their total births eclipsed the Boomers by several million) they are going to dominate history in new ways.
 They are the hyper-connected: constantly connected to multiple devices in order to know what and whom they need to know.

-• Alpha Generation (2016-TBD) I have one grandchild in this cohort, and there are more on the way!
-While it is too early to define the characteristics of this cohort in any meaningful way, consider the early memories of children born since 2106: They will assuredly recall adult populations that were divided, diseased, and depressed.
+• Alpha Generation (2016-TBD) I have two grandchildren in this cohort, and there is one more on the way!
+While it is too early to define the characteristics of this cohort in any meaningful way, consider the early memories of children born since 2016: They will assuredly recall adult populations that were divided, diseased, and depressed.
 Their early years were launched alongside the large differences of the Trump and Biden administrations; their memories will be forever marked by the pandemic, ongoing political polarization, and increasing international unrest on a scale not seen since WWII.

 There are some indications that generational cohorts repeat every four generations, so we’ll just have to see.
 Led by the thoughts of William Strauss and Neil Howe published in the late 1990s, this idea of “cycles” is getting more attention now that their predictions of today’s Millennial cohort are proving to be on target more often than not.
 That will definitely be my radar in the future!